tetherless-world/whyis/docs/views.md

     {{ summary_panel(this.description()) }}
   </div>
 </div>
-{% endblock %}
+{% endblock %}'}}
 ```

-This a very simplified page
+This a very simplified page that takes out a lot of details from the original page and adds a picture of the person that the node represents.